 Join Brent Laster to take your Git skills to the next level and learn useful techniques—some that have existed in Git for years and some that were included in very recent versions—for managing your source code more easily than ever before.

-Brent Laster is a global trainer, presenter, and author.
-In his day job, he is a senior manager of software development in SAS’s Research and Development Division, based in Cary, North Carolina, where he manages several groups involved with release engineering processes and internal tooling.
+Brent Laster is a senior manager of software development in the Research and Development Division at SAS based in Cary, North Carolina, where he manages several groups involved with release engineering processes and internal tooling.
+He’s a global trainer, presenter, and author.
 He also serves as a resource for the use of open source technologies and conducts internal training classes in technologies such as Git, Gerrit, Gradle, and Jenkins, both in the US and abroad.
 In addition to corporate training, Brent creates and presents workshops for a wide variety of technical conferences.
 His workshops and informational sessions on open source technologies (and how to apply them) have been presented at such conferences as the Rich Web Experience/Continuous Delivery Experience, UberConf, OSCON, and others.
-Brent is the author of Professional Git from WROX and is a contributor to publications such as the No Fluff, Just Stuff magazine.
+Brent is the author of Professional Git from WROX and Jenkins 2: Up and Running and is a contributor to publications such as the No Fluff Just Stuff magazine and Opensource.com.
 Brent also conducts live web training courses from time to time.
-Brent’s passion is teaching and doing so in a way that makes difficult concepts relatable to all.
-He has been involved in technical training for over 25 years and continues to seek out ways to show others how technology can be used to simplify and automate workflows.
+Brent’s passion is teaching in a way that makes difficult concepts relatable to all.
+He’s been involved in technical training for over 25 years and continues to seek out ways to show others how technology can be used to simplify and automate workflows.

 Comments on this page are now closed.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org